S1xzy/statkku/README.md

 # statkku
-For keeping the python code in Basic Data Science subject
+These codes are reserved for Basic Data Science subject